1 – Introduction

 In this “image” vision, John could not grasp how mankind could one day fashion the peculiar kind of image he saw.
 He could only think in terms of how images were made in his day, which usually entailed an arduous process of sculpting, painting, or some other form of craftsmanship; and the more perfect the image, the longer it would take to craft.
 So, as far as he was concerned, you had to “make” the image first.
 Then by some hocus-pocus, it could be brought to life in some way by a “false prophet”.
 And that sort of thing did happen back then, and even happens nowadays on occasion.
 (See Appendix 5: Hindu Milk Miracle.)

-Okay, but it does say, “they should make an image“, only one.
-If we’re to interpret this thing in terms of television, how do we account for such wording, since the use of television would automatically lead to the creation of a multiplicity of images, not just one?
+Still, one might wonder, “Doesn’t it say, ‘they should make an image‘, only one?
+If we’re to interpret this thing in terms of television, how do we account for such wording, since the use of television would automatically lead to the creation of a multiplicity of images, not just one?”
 The simple answer: The phrase “an image” means there will be only one type of image – that of the Antichrist – but it doesn’t mean there won’t be untold numbers of exact replicas of that one image.

 For example, imagine this scenario: a car manufacturer advertises, “We are going to produce a certain model of car.”
 Now he only said “car” – singular.
 Does that mean he is going to make only one car of that model that everybody has to use?
 If he did, that would utterly defeat the purpose of supplying the people’s need for cars, and his own need for making a profit.
 So of course he builds many many cars of that one particular model.

 The one-image-only idea arose, probably because of the statements by both Jesus and Daniel, predicting that, in the very End, an “abomination of desolation” would sit in the Jerusalem “holy place”.
-Since the “abomination” will sit in a house of worship, and since the “image” is an object of worship, it is easy to jump to the conclusion that they are both the same thing.
+Since the “abomination” will sit in a house of worship, and since the “image” is an object of worship, it is easy to conflate these two, to think that they are both the same thing.
 However, this viewpoint glosses over several details in the Scriptures that would point to a much different conclusion – that the “abomination of desolation” and the “image” are two entirely different inventions of modern technology.

 But that is a major study beyond the scope of the present discussion.
 (See “Unraveling the Mystery of the Abomination” for more information on this intriguing topic.)